burchill/SwappingSounds/README.md

 I uploaded this excerpt as a way of showcasing how far I've come in terms of managing large amounts of data in R, and how useful the tidyverse is.

 In `swapping_plots.Rmd`, which I made after I had learned a lot about `purrr` and the tidyverse, you can see how I read hundreds of files and save them hierarchically into a single data frame.
 From there I manipulate them in a variety of ways to investigate the hypotheses I had visually, and it's very compact and tidy.

-(However, since I intended it only to be used for personal perusal of the data, things aren't really labelled in a way that the layperson could probably understand.)
+You can also see my experience with manipulating data and `ggplot2` from what I plot at the end (in `swapping_plots.pdf`).
+Since I only intended to use the graphs for personal visual perusal of the data, they aren't really labelled nicely in a way that the layperson could probably understand without knowing what I was looking for.
+However, I think they do show that I have a firm understanding of plotting in `R`.

 I wrote `pre_tidyverse_loading.Rmd` before I learned all of this.
 It's from a different part of the project, and not runnable with the data here, but you can see how **horrible** it was.
 I actually used _Python_ to automatically generate most of the R code.
 It was that bad.